The MSI Trident 3 Arctic packs crazy gaming power into a tiny case

 Watch SpaceX launch Koreasat-5A on a Falcon 9 rocket live

 Here’s the skinny: This computer is skinny.
-The MSI Trident 3 Artic is a gaming rig in a surprisingly small package.
+The MSI Trident 3 Arctic is a gaming rig in a surprisingly small package.
 During testing the found the computer capable of running the latest VR hardware and games even though the tiny computer lacks the traditional cooling found on standard cases.
-The MSI Trident 3 Artic is a gaming console killer.
+The MSI Trident 3 Arctic is a gaming console killer.

 Specs: